 G. Lakeshore Public Access.
 A portion of the lakefront on lakes greater than 10 acres that have or may be expected to have public recreation and all inlets and outlets of lakes of this size and capable of sustaining year-round natural or stocked game fish species shall remain in public ownership for habitat protection and public recreation.
 Adequate public access to these lakes shall also remain in public ownership or is to be provided through section line or 'to and along' easements.
 The amount of public ownership may vary on a site specific basis, but, at a minimum, some portion of these lakes shall remain public.
 The size of the public reservation shall be appropriate to its expected long range recreational use and relative to the size of the lake.
-A width of 100' or more measured from OHW is to be retained or protected through an easement along inlet and outlet streams.
+A width of 150' or more measured from OHW is to be retained or protected through an easement along inlet and outlet streams10.
 Public use sites on lakes of 10-20 acres shall have at least 4 contiguous acres reserved for public access.
 For lakes larger than 20 acres a public use site of at least 6 acres shall be provided.
-Units affected by this requirement are identified in the Resource Allocation Tables of Chapter 3.

-H. Buffer, Easement, and Building Setback Widths
+H. Buffer, Easement, and Building Setback Widths.